SKIP 1 — scikit-image governance and decision-making#

 Decisions (in addition to adding core developers and SC membership as above) are made according to the following rules:

 • Minor documentation changes, such as typo fixes, or addition / correction of a sentence (but no change of the scikit-image.org landing page or the “about” page), require approval by a core developer and no disagreement or requested changes by a core developer on the issue or pull request page (lazy consensus).
-Core developers are expected to give “reasonable time” to others to give their opinion on the pull request if they’re not confident others would agree.
+Core developers are expected to wait one or two days for others to give their opinion if they’re not confident that others would agree.

-• Code changes and major documentation changes require agreement by two core developers and no disagreement or requested changes by a core developer on the issue or pull-request page (lazy consensus).
+• Code and major documentation changes, and changes to the API require agreement by two core developers and no disagreement or requested changes by a core developer on the issue or pull request page (lazy consensus).
+In the case of disagreement or requested changes, core developers are expected to wait at least 5 days for others to give their opinion if they’re not confident that others would agree.

 • Changes to this governance model or our mission, vision, and values require a SKIP and follow the decision-making process outlined above, unless there is unanimous agreement from core developers on the change.